Pictured Above: Two unidentified black women with Niagara Falls in the background. Courtesy of Brock University Special Collections & Archives

 February is Black History Month, a date recognized as an annual month of remembrance of important people and events in African-American history.
 Canadians and Americans celebrate it this month, and the United Kingdom also recognizes Black History Month in October.

-Niagara Falls is more than just the city to go to in order to witness the majestic Falls, we also live in a city that played an active role for African-Americans throughout history.
+Niagara Falls is more than just the city to go to in order to witness the majestic Falls, it also played an active role for African-Americans throughout history.

 The Underground Railroad

 Between 1840 and 1860, enslaved Africans followed the “Underground Railroad” to find freedom in Canada.
 It was not an actual railroad, but rather a secret network of routes and safe houses that helped people escape slavery and reach Canada, especially after the US passed the “Fugitive Slave Act” in 1850.
 This allowed slave hunters to pursue and capture enslaved people in places where they would legally be free.
 Approximately 30,000 slaves were able to escape along the Underground Railroad, and Niagara Falls was well-recognized as being a settling point for many people who escaped slavery in the United States.

 One of the most influential and empowering people to celebrate during Black History Month in Niagara Falls, is also the woman who played a huge hand in the Underground Railroad and became a heroine to many black people.

 Harriet Tubman was born into a plantation in Maryland right into slavery.
 She was tormented with much cruelty as a field-hand.
 At age 13 she was struck in the head by a weight hurled by an overseer that would cause seizures for the rest of her life.
 After the death of her master in 1849, she was petrified of being sold to the Deep South and escaped without her husband to Philadelphia in the north.
 She began work as a cook in hotels and clubs to finance excursions to liberate other slaves into the Underground Railroad.